marcopedrinazzi/twitter-covid19-vis/README.md

 The dataset that we've used is composed by two columns: <b>tweet_id</b> and <b>tweet_class</b><br>

-We've done the hydratation (to get complete details (i.e. fields) of a tweet) thanks to this tool https://github.com/thepanacealab/SMMT. <br>
+We've done the hydratation (to get complete details (i.e. fields) of a tweet from its ID) thanks to this tool https://github.com/thepanacealab/SMMT. <br>
 We're interested in get_metadata.py, which we have downloaded using the following command:<br>

 <code>wget https://raw.githubusercontent.com/thepanacealab/SMMT/master/data_acquisition/get_metadata.py -O get_metadata.py</code>